ngreifer/WeightIt/README.md

 Please submit bug reports or other issues to
 <https://github.com/ngreifer/WeightIt/issues>.
 If you would like to see
-your package or method integrated into `WeightIt`, or for any other questions or comments about `WeightIt`, please contact Noah Greifer at
+your package or method integrated into `WeightIt`, or for any other questions or comments about `WeightIt`, please contact the author.
-<noah.greifer@gmail.com>.
 Fan mail is greatly appreciated.